Table of Contents

 that defines the generated tables with its columns

 and data types.
-If the create
+If the create attribute

-the tables will be re-created
+is true the tables will be re-created

 in the output data source.